 Picking the best rechargeable batteries isn't quite like choosing the best smartphone or the best laptop, because you don't have a whole host of specs or prices to wade through.
 That said, it's still a decision that requires some though, and we can help you with that.

 There are some things, though, that are common between rechargeable batteries which, no matter what you're trying to power, be it the best dildo, best remote control cars or best kids drones, are useful to know about.
-We're talking about things like overall capacity, battery type and number of estimated recharges.
-So this is where we start our guide, discussing how to choose the best rechargeable batteries.
+We're talking about things like overall capacity, battery type and number of estimated recharges, and we cover all of those things in our guide.

 The Eneloop series from Panasonic has earned itself a strong reputation for being some of the best rechargeable batteries in the business, and we're happy to award the range our top pick – reliability, performance, affordability, speedy recharging... it's all here with the Eneloop brand.

 If you go for the standard set of Eneloop AA batteries, you get a capacity of 1,900mAh and a whopping 2,100 recharges, which should be enough to keep most of your gadgets going for years.
 The AAA batteries, meanwhile, have a capacity of 750mAh while keeping the same 2,100 number of recharges.